Making a difference for our customers

 Together with independent watchdog Transport Focus, we’re developing new surveys to capture feedback from a diverse range of our customers.
 With logistics and coach businesses being one of the biggest users of our network, we’ve started with a survey that captures the views of over 1000 freight and coach vehicle managers.

 The survey focuses on how well we’re delivering for these businesses.
-It helps us better understand how satisfied they are with our work; from providing journey planning services to clearing up after accidents and the quality of the road surface.
+It helps us better understand how satisfied they are with our work; from providing journey planning services to clearing up after collisions and the quality of the road surface.

 Results